 - Confocal imaging, immunohistochemistry, patch clamp electrophysiology, quantitative gene expression analyses, and in situ hybridization.

 In addition, a field station is equipped to study large groups of freely behaving animals to study the neural mechanisms organizing complex social behaviour.

 Admission is contingent upon successful completion of a master’s degree program.
 If a student applies with a MA or MSc degree from another university, she/he may be admitted to the PhD program; some make-up course work may be required depending on the courses completed at the master’s level.
-The GRE General Test is required for applicants to Cognitive and Behavioural Neurosciences.

 Training at the doctoral level in all five fields is based on a research apprenticeship model, in which students work closely with faculty supervisors conducting research.
 Doctoral students are encouraged to teach a course as part of their program experience.